29decibel/notes-to-blog/README.md

 - [ ] Generate RSS feeds
 - [ ] Allow passing to custom CSS
 - [ ] Allow more metadata control on each notes

+### FAQ

+#### Will this send data anywhere?

+No. Everything is done locally by running some AppleScript.
+It then process the exported JSON, then generate the static files.

+#### Why using `bun` instead of NodeJS?

+Exported Apple notes HTML uses base64 encoded images.
+Which could be huge if the image is big (such as `dng` raw format).
+For macOS less than 8GB RAM, it crashed a lot. `bun` seems to handle this much better.
+And a lot faster too.